 Sometimes termites will munch away at the bark, but usually the damage is on the inside where you can’t see what’s going on.
 They’ll also do what’s known as girdling.
 This is when the termites strip the bark away just below the soil line at the trunk crown.
 Some experts believe termites do this to create a future food source because girdling can eventually kill a fruit tree.

 Termites in living fruit trees are tricky to treat because you don’t want to affect the produce if at all possible.
 If the tree has been weakened by sun damage, you can help prevent further weakening by painting the trunk with a 50/50 mixture of white latex paint and water.
 It acts like sunscreen and can make future termite damage more visible.
 For other damaged or infested fruit trees it’s best to use natural pest control measures.

-Termites love conifers.
+Termites love conifer trees.
 In fact, areas that are recently cleared of pine trees are known habitats for termites.
 However, they don’t usually set out to kill and consume conifers.
 Instead, termites are known to live in them, usually in a portion that’s already dead.
 There have even been accounts of colonies that lay eggs and hatch young from their tree house.

-It’s one more reason to keep an eye on trees and remove dead portions as soon as they’re discovered.
+It’s one more reason to keep an eye on your trees and remove dead portions as soon as they’re discovered.
 If you have to remove a conifer tree, it’s worth it to go the extra mile and completely remove the stump.
 If not, it can become a hotspot for termite activity.

 Rotted or Dead Trees